areed1192/sigma_coding_youtube/README.md

 **Hire Me:**
 If you have a project, and you think I can help you with feel free to reach out at coding.sigma@gmail.com

+**Disclosures:**
+I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Full Disclosure: I will earn a commission if you purchase from the Shop Amazon link, more details are provided below.